Energy & Environment is a peer-reviewed interdisciplinary scholarly journal (ISSN: 0958-305X)

 Name Origin:

-Energy & Environment is falsely accused to be named for a relation to the energy industry.
+Energy & Environment is falsely accused of being named for a relation to the energy industry.

 "The journal's title was devised by me when I started it because (a) there was no other title of the same name and (b) because that was what it was (and is) about.
 My original interest was sparked by the then reports of Norway (and possibly Germany too) threatening to sue the UK on account of damage to its woodland by acid rain, caused by steel mills in the UK.
 Specifically I was interested in how that would work, Govt A suing Govt B about the legal activities of a commercial organization in Govt B's jurisdiction.
 As the idea was talked through, it developed into energy's effects and impacts on the environment, and the political and policy issues which those effects and impacts threw up.
 And that's been its remit ever since.
 While it doesn't focus solely on climate change issues, its not surprising they've dominated the journal for the last 15 years, because for the last 15 years what else apart from climate change has been the overriding energy policy issue?"